 The research was carried out on line, and over 700 individuals from Finland, Sweden and Taiwan took part in the study.

 The researchers induced different emotional states in their Finnish and Taiwanese participants.
 Subsequently the participants were shown with pictures of human bodies on a computer, and asked to color the bodily regions whose activity they felt increasing or decreasing.

+The research was funded by European Research Council (ERC), The Academy of Finland and the Aalto University (aivoAALTO project).
 The results were published on 31 December (U.S. Eastern time) in the scientific journal Proceedings of The National Academy of Sciences of The United States of America (PNAS).

 Primary Information Source(s):

 How Emotions are Mapped in the Human Body | European Research Council, The Academy of Finland and the Aalto University/aivoAALTO project (Assistant Professor Lauri Nummenmaa, Aalto University and Turku PET Center - www.aalto.fi/en).
 Disabled World makes no warranties or representations in connection therewith.
 Content may have been edited for style, clarity or length.

 Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative news, reviews, sports, stories and how-tos.
 You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.